Take university-level courses online for free and submit assessments when you are ready to have your learning recognised for formal academic credit.

 Taking your first steps into higher education provides insights into how subjects are studied at university.
 This introduction to carefully selected materials helps you decide what you might want to study.
 You will be looking at three main areas: arts and humanities, the social sciences and maths, technology and science.

-Can renewable energy power the world?
+Can renewable energy sources power the world?

 This free course from The Open University explores the physical principles underlying the various renewable energies, their economics, their environmental impact, their present status and future prospects in order for you to answer the question, 'Can renewable energy power the world'?